bnossum/midgetv/README.md

 1. "make" in directory sw/first to compile a bunch of small test assembler programs (riscv instructions) to binary images, then simulate using simulators made in step 3.
-2. "cat results.txt" to see how simulation went.
+2. "cat ../../obj_dir/results.txt" to see how simulation went.

 ### Basic verification of instructions as per riscv conformance testing.
 1. "make" in directory sw/second to compile a bunch of small test